MGeurts/genealogy/resources/markdown/help.md

 Enter a search value in the <b>search box</b>.
 You can use the character <b class="text-danger">%</b> as a wildcard character.<br/>
 Insert either a <b>surname</b>, a <b>firstname</b>, a <b>birthname</b> or a <b>nickname</b>.
 Do not combine!<br/>
 Above the search box the number of people available to / found in the <b>current team</b> are shown.<br/>

+The results are shown in a grid below the search box, each person is represented in one card.<br/>
 You can use the pagination buttons.
-You can also change the number of people shown per page.<br/>
+You can also change the number of people shown per page.

-The results are shown below the search box, each person is represented in one card.

 <img src="img/help/genealogy-012.webp" class="rounded" alt="Menu">